 If finding another job is not possible an individual has the option to file a change of status, for example to F-1.
 This would allow an individual to remain in the U.S., however, beware that change of status applications have lengthy adjudication times.

-If an individual cannot secure new employment or switch to another status they may be forced to leave the U.S. One final option is the compelling circumstances EAD.
+If an individual cannot secure new employment or switch to another status, they may be forced to leave the U.S. One final option is the compelling circumstances EAD.

 If you have been laid off and are unsure what to do, please contact PLG Partner, Chris Prescott@patellegal.com.